ABOG Maintenance of Certification (MOC) Candidates

 We recognize that there is precious little time to wade through the volumes of material.
 That’s why we provide an exam focused review in accordance with the latest ACOG clinical guidelines.
-We will review 82 subjects in 44 hours over five days at our BOARD Prep Course to be held April 1-5.
+We will review High yield topics in 44 hours over five days at our BOARD Prep Course to be held April 14-18.
 Historically, our course covers 90% of exam topics!
 Each day is filled with focused didactic sessions on OB, REI, Primary Care, ONC, GYN/Office, Peri Op & FPM.
 You will then test your retention with topic-specific questions, learn to analyze your performance, practice written test-taking strategy and participate in a facilitated review of the answers.

 Don’t forget!
 YOU MUST PRACTICE WITH WRITTEN QUESTIONS at the end of EACH study topic.
 Our Written Questions Manuals provide 1400+ questions.
 Since the test is computerized, ideally you should practice with tests in this same format.
 Our Written Questions are all available online by subscription.